kalidashodekare14/FoodPair-Client/README.md

 ##### This project is built with React React.
 It provides the user interface and communicates with backend services.

+## Objectives

+- Create a responsive and user-friendly interface.
+- Implement state management using Redux.
+- Ensure efficient communication with the backend API.

 ## Run Locally